honestcomrade/grade-plus/README.md

 will be freely available to anyone who chooses to use it.

 # Current Usage
-We've just begun testing the database integration with sqlite.
+We've fully implemented the Class hierachy and added the SQL database to all the classes.
 To run the test as it is currently implemented, pull the whole repository, then:

 ```

 cd test
 make
+./test0.out

 ```

 # Why 'make' ?
 Since we are including the sqlite functionality, we need to link the object files to the data base.
+And there's plenty of object files.
 Leveraging c-make by including a "make file" to generate the executable automates that process.